josephschneiderzsx-maker/BackupManager/README.md

 ## Installation and Setup

-1. Place the application folder on the computer you want to run backups from.
+*   To ensure proper functionality and performance, we recommend placing the application folder in a location without spaces in the path, such as C:\BackupManager.
+This can help avoid potential issues with command-line execution.
+*   Extract and Place the Folder: Move or copy the extracted BackupManager folder to a simple path like C:\ to get a path like C:\BackupManager.
-2.  *   Run `BackupManager.exe` from an **elevated command prompt** (Run as administrator).
+*   Run with Administrator Privileges: Open an elevated command prompt (Run as administrator) and navigate to the application folder.
-3. On the first run, a setup wizard will launch in the command-line window.
-You will only need to do this once.
+*   Initial Setup Wizard: On the first run, execute BackupManager.exe.
+A setup wizard will guide you through the configuration.
-4. Follow the prompts to configure your database connection, license, and backup schedule.
+*   Follow Prompts: Configure your license, database connection, MySQL binaries path, and backup schedule.

+## Advanced User Configuration

+*   For advanced users, adding the application's directory to the Windows Environment Variables simplifies command-line usage.
+This allows you to run BackupManager.exe with its arguments from any terminal without needing to navigate to the folder first.
+This is particularly useful for re-running the setup (--setup) or performing a manual backup (--run-now) from an administrator-level command prompt.

+## To add the path:

+*   Search for "Edit the system environment variables" in the Windows Start Menu.
+*   Click on Environment Variables.
+*   Under System variables, select the Path variable and click Edit.
+*   Click New and add the full path to your BackupManager folder (e.g., C:\BackupManager).
+*   Click OK on all windows to save the changes.

 ### Configuration Details